 How to Perform Compliance Testing

-In software configuration testing, the main concern is to check what are additional software or the operating system needed for normal work of the software under test.
+In software configuration testing, the main concern is to check what are additional software or the operating system needed for the normal work of the software under test.

 This is not only not the software that runs on the hardware directly, but it also runs on a designated operating system.
 And the hardware also runs on a kernel.
 The kernel actually runs on the hardware directly.
 Therefore, the software has to be configured with all other needed software to perform.

 Consider a CCTV application installed in a machine which integrated with IoT devices.
-Now the motive is to track CCTV footage and take appropriate action based on the real world scenario.
+Now the motive is to track CCTV footage and take appropriate action based on the real-world scenario.

 For this to happen, we need a sensor node operating system installed on the cameras to run the camera as per the user's requirement, which is itself software.
 Next, we require the operating system which is also software.
 Subsequently, we need other software which will run on the user's smart devices.